OnlyHereToCode/KAMI/README.md

 #### This is now a continuation of zeroeightysix's KAMI.
 Please make an issue there if your bug does not happen here, and vice versa.
 #### Note that zeroeightysix's may not receive frequent updates anymore.

+#### please use the release, the current build has a chance of not working, I am currently reimplementing changes done to master, however due to being in the Netherlands I will not be able to actively work on it for the week of October 6-13

 # KAMI

 ##### please note the current build status is based on the master branch, which won't be updated as often.
 I will replace this with my own or with a manual build status as soon as I can (05/10/19).